drupol/master-thesis/src/thesis/2-reproducibility.typ

 by providing a consistent execution environment, they often fall short of reproducibility at build time due to the variability inherent in their Dockerfiles.
 This dichotomy highlights the spectrum of reproducibility, where Docker images occupy an intermediate position.
-They are neither fully reproducible (due to build-time variability) nor completely irreproducible (thanks to their runtime stability).
-This categorization not only helps in understanding the reproducibility status of Docker images but also underscores the need for a nuanced approach to classifying software reproducibility, acknowledging the various shades that exist between the #emph[Not reproducible] and #emph[Reproducible] boundaries.
+They are not reproducible due to build-time variability, but they maintain some reproducibility thanks to runtime stability.
+This categorisation helps clarify the reproducibility status of Docker images and highlights the need for a nuanced approach to classifying software reproducibility, recognising the spectrum between
+#emph[Not reproducible] and #emph[Reproducible].

 === Open Source